Rohan3131/data-analyst-portfolio/README.md

 ## How to Run the Python Project.
 1. Clone this repo.
-2. Install requirements:'pip install pandas numpy openpyxl'.
+2. Install requirements:'pip install pandas numpy openpyxl', (open CMD and paste it).
-3. Run:'python automate_sample_2.py'.
+3. Run the script : 'python automate_sample_2.py'.
-   Output:'payroll_report.xlsx' will be generated.
+   Output file : 'payroll_report.xlsx' will be generated.